OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Spaces

-With Spaces you can partition your Octopus Deploy Server so that each of your teams can only access the projects, environments, and infrastructure they work with from the spaces they are members of.
-Users can be members of multiple teams and have access to multiple spaces, but the entities and infrastructure they work with will only be available in the space it is assigned to.
+With Spaces, you can partition your Octopus Deploy Server so that each of your teams can only access the projects, environments, and infrastructure they work with from the spaces they are members of.
+Users can be members of multiple teams and have access to various spaces, but the entities and infrastructure they work with will only be available in the space it is assigned to.

 You can read more [here](https://octopus.com/docs/administration/spaces)